Keyboard shortcuts

 FFI Boundary Types Reference

-Cross-language type harmonization for Rust, Python, and TypeScript boundaries.
+Cross-language type harmonization for Rust, Ruby, Python, and TypeScript boundaries.

-This document defines the canonical FFI boundary types that cross the Rust orchestration layer and the Python/TypeScript worker implementations.
+This document defines the canonical FFI boundary types that cross the Rust orchestration layer and the Ruby/Python/TypeScript worker implementations.
 These types are critical for correct serialization/deserialization between languages.

 Overview

-The tasker-core system uses FFI (Foreign Function Interface) to integrate Rust orchestration with Python and TypeScript step handlers.
-Data crosses this boundary via JSON serialization.
-These types must remain consistent across all three languages.
+The tasker-core system uses FFI (Foreign Function Interface) to integrate Rust orchestration with Ruby, Python, and TypeScript step handlers.
+Data crosses this boundary via framework-native mechanisms: Magnus (Ruby), PyO3 (Python), and napi-rs (TypeScript).
+For complex types like StepExecutionResult, all three workers use serde-based deserialization — the language side builds a dict/hash/object with snake_case keys matching Rust serde field names, then Rust deserializes via serde_magnus::deserialize(), depythonize(), or serde_json::from_value() respectively.
+These types must remain consistent across all four languages.

 Source of Truth: Rust types in tasker-shared/src/messaging/execution_types.rs and tasker-shared/src/models/core/batch_worker.rs.